cypress-io/cypress-documentation/content/api/commands/session.md

 **<Icon name="angle-right"></Icon> id** **_(String, Array, Object)_**

 A unique identifier that will be used to cache and restore a given session.
 In simple cases, a `String` value is sufficient.
-If an `Array` or `Object` is passed as the `id`, an identifier will be deterministically generated from that value.
+In order to simplify generation of more complex ids, if you pass an `Array` or `Object`, Cypress will generate an id for you by deterministically stringifying the value you pass in.
+For example, if you pass `['Jane', '123', 'admin']`, an id of `["Jane","123","admin"]` will be generated for you.

 <Alert type="info">

-Any variable that is used inside the `setup` function that could possibly change across tests in a single spec file should be specified in the `id` argument so that the session may be cached properly.
-This includes objects that may be mutated.
-If there are multiple variables, use an array.

-See the [choosing the correct id to cache a session](#Choosing-the-correct-id-to-cache-a-session) section for a more thorough explanation.
+See the [choosing the correct id to cache a session](#Choosing-the-correct-id-to-cache-a-session) section for a more thorough explanation with examples.

 </Alert>